Image

 The story was shared 758 times, which is excellent traction.

-The last placement that was a result of our outreach efforts was Teen Vogue.
+The last placement resulting from our outreach efforts was with Teen Vogue.

 With 637 social shares, this was another publication with a built-in female audience that resulted in a high number of shares.